Queen of Angels SPRED

 Sacraments and liturgy are a right of all people and are accessible to all.
 Participation in a SPRED community helps to facilitate readiness to enjoy the Sacraments with reverence and a new awareness.

-How can I my child participate in SPRED program?
+How can my child participate in SPRED program?

 If there is not a Parish Chairperson in place at your parish, then contact Julia Hess at the SPRED Regional Resource Center as indicated at the bottom of this page.
-If you are located anywhere outside the Archdiocese of Chicago, click the email address below for the link to the Archdiocesan SPRED Center in the Bridgeport neighborhood of Chicago.
-Their full contact information is:
+If you are located anywhere outside the Archdiocese of Chicago, click the email address below for the link to the Archdiocesan SPRED Center.
+Full contact information is:

 SPRED